 BIBLE AND RELIGIOUS BOOK COLLECTION (1582-1969).
 App.
 65 cubic feet.
 App.
 400 items.
 List available.

-Many items contain family genealogical records.
+Many items contain family genealogical records, most records are transcribed and are noted in the list.
 Includes Christian Bibles, prayer books, psalm books, hymnals, and other religious books in the English, Dutch, and French languages, published in a variety of cities in America, England, Scotland, Netherlands, and France, most notably New York, Cooperstown, Boston, Philadelphia, London, Edinburgh, Amsterdam, Dordrecht, and Paris.
 The majority of the Bibles dates from the seventeenth - nineteenth centuries and represents a number of different sizes.
 A variety of different binding and printing methods are also evident.
 Many of the Bibles dating from the late nineteenth century contain decorative bindings, and intricate fold-out illustrations and maps.
 The greatest strength of the collection, however, is found in the family genealogical records and other items kept inside the Bibles and books their respective owners.
 The genealogical records chiefly include notices of births, baptisms, marriages, and deaths of family members, although occasional listings of slaves appear as well.
-Transcriptions to most of the genealogical records are available at the repository.
 Photocopies of family records are prohibited due to the fragile condition of the items.
 Other items typically found in the Bibles include newspaper clippings, wedding invitations, handwritten notes and prayers, receipts, and obituaries and death notices.
 Many of the items in this collection share provenance with collections of Personal and Family Papers and Institutional Records stored in the Society's Archives.
 There is some overlap between the Rare Book Collection and the Bible and Religious Book Collection.

 CIPHERING BOOK COLLECTION (ca. 1700-1849).
 1.5 cubic feet.
 23 items.
 Finding aid available.